Na navigaci | Klávesové zkratky

 • operations with side effects (logging, notifications)

-• actions (save, send, calculate…)
+• actions that perform tasks (save, send, calculate…)

-• complex validation or business logic
+• complex validations or business logic

-16 hours ago in section PHP | blog written by David Grudl | back to top
+17 days ago in section PHP | blog written by David Grudl | back to top

 You might be interested in